goldenxp/InputSystem-Game-Creator-1-Actions/README.md

 This takes a Player Input component and routes all performed Input Actions into Game Creator Events.
 This way you can easily use inputs with `On Event Receive` triggers.

 Note: You can actually use the PlayerInput component to invoke Unity Events that can directly invoke Triggers but this class helps skip an extra step.

+### Switch Map Action
+Takes the provided Player Input component and lets you switch to a different Action Map (enabling the new and disabling prior set of inputs)